jbossdemocentral/fuse-financial-cicd/README.md

 --param=OPENSHIFT_HOST=<OPENSHIFT_HOST>
 ```

-The Banking pipeline project includes 3 pipelines demonstrate the possible flow of an integration application of Fuse.
+The Banking pipeline project includes 3 pipelines demonstrating the possible flow of an integration application of Fuse.

-A. The pre-built UAT pipeline builds the image from SCM (github). and deploy a testing instance onto the platform.
+A. The pre-built UAT pipeline builds the image from SCM (GitHub). and deploys a testing instance onto the platform.
 Then a pre-UAT test is done by a QA (you), after verification, you can choose to reject the change or promote it to UAT, by tagging the image with uatready flag.
-When promoted, the pipeline will deploy the uat tagged image on openshift, with UAT route linked to it.
+When promoted, the pipeline will deploy the uat tagged image on OpenShift, with a UAT route linked to it.

-B. A/B Testing pipeline will move UAT image from the UAT project to Production project by tagging and deploying the image, and allocate 30% of traffic to the new service and 70% to existing stable service.
-Also updates all traffics from API management layer to 25 calls per minutes.
+B. The A/B testing pipeline will move the UAT image from the UAT project to the production project by tagging and deploying the image, and allocate 30% of traffic to the new service and 70% to the existing stable service.
+It also updates all traffic from the API management layer to 25 calls per minutes.

 C. Ready for full release.
-The all production pipeline will do the rolling update, old service will be replace by the new service as now become the stable version.
-All traffic will then redirect to the stable new version of running instance.
+The all production pipeline will do the rolling update, the old service will be replace by the new service as this has now become the stable version.
+All traffic will then be redirected to the stable new version of the running instance.

 ![alt text](images/allpipelines.png "allpipelines")